 Today the JAS receives partial funding from Western States Arts Federation (WESTAF), Montana Performing Arts Consortium, National Endowment for the Arts, Montana Arts Council, Montana Cultural Trust, and a couple of local endowment funds, The Hobson Endowment Fund and the Judith Basin Endowment Fund.
 Business sponsors, ticket holders, and private donors also fund the organization.

-Board members feel they have met this goal this year and look forward to a fun and well-attended concert series this season.
+Choosing a broad selection of performers, with at least one performance being a cross-cultural performance, is the Board's goal.
+They feel they have met their goal again this year and look forward to a fun and well-attended concert series this season.

 |AREA QUICK FACTS